Production Technician (Youth Apprentice)

 - A minimum grade point average (GPA) of 2.0

-- Completion of Educator Recommendation (see link below)
+- Completion of Career and Technical Educator Recommendation (see link below)

 - Completed and passed Algebra Level 1

-- Must have transportation to and from work site
+- Must have reliable transportation to and from work site

-- Picture identification (Driver's License or School ID Card)
+- Picture identification (Driver's License or Washington State ID)